Olbermann: Bush, Cheney Should Resign

 If true, the claim by Undersecretary of State Nicholas Burns that Iran is supplying weapons to the Taliban could mark a disturbing escalation in Iran’s efforts to resist U.S. policy on multiple fronts, from Iraq to Afghanistan.
 Tehran is violating a recent Security Council resolution barring it from weapons exports, Burns said.

-Labels: afghanistan, iran
+Labels: afghanistan, Bush_Administration, iran

 Read more: